Marek i Wacek

 Marek i Wacek (Marek and Wacek) was a musical duo of Polish pianists Marek Tomaszewski and Wacław "Wacek" Kisielewski, that performed from 1963 until Wacek's death on 12 July 1986.
 Formed in early 1960s, the duo debuted in a TV program on March 8, 1963.

+The duo transformed classical compositions into modern sound and vice versa, converted modern music into classical style.
+Their approact to music was influenced by Vacek's father, Stefan Kisielewski, writer, publicist, and composer.

 Marek and Wacek played the principal roles (themselves) in the 1966 musical short film Tandem.